sowcow/quotation/README.md

 This is the most generic use case.
 In my case I use audio file downloaded by Libation and corresponding text found on the internet.

-Then I add headers markers into the text for table of contents.
+First, you need to add headers markers into the text for table of contents.

+Then produce resources dir:
+- https://github.com/sowcow/quotation-align use steps from the repo to produce `resources/` dir

+Produce apk file:
 - `export JKS_PASS=aoeuaoeu` - this should be enough for own usage (alternatively `have_key` and `sign` steps can be removed from `Rakefile` to do it manually)
-- https://github.com/sowcow/quotation-align use steps from the repo to produce `resources/` dir
+- `touch signed.apk` - this file will be replaced by the app build if all goes right
+- `touch jks.jks`
+- assuming current dir contains `resources/`
-- produce .apk: `docker run -e JKS_PASS -v "$(pwd)/resources:/app/resources" -v "$(pwd)/jks.jks:/app/jks.jks" -v "$(pwd)/signed.apk:/app/signed.apk" quotation-build:latest sh -c "rake reg_make"` (TODO: GHCR)
+- `docker run -e JKS_PASS -v "$(pwd)/resources:/app/resources" -v "$(pwd)/jks.jks:/app/jks.jks" -v "$(pwd)/signed.apk:/app/signed.apk" ghcr.io/sowcow/quotation-build:latest sh -c "rake reg_make"
-- install .apk into the device, use the app
+- NOTE: docker way of building apk may fail in case of very big audiobooks

+Install apk file into the device by any way.

 ## Development